coecms/clef/README.rst

     conda install -c coecms -c conda-forge clef

-But note that the MAS database necessary for running ``clef`` can only be accessed from NCI systems
+But note that the database necessary for running ``clef`` can only be accessed from NCI systems

 ---